 - Essential Imperator: Rome Mods

-- Imperator Rome's 1.2 Patch, and why the game is good now
+- Imperator Rome's 1.3 'Livy' Patch, and why the game is good now

 Total War Series

-It may not seem as obvious, and certainly Creative Assembly have never officially used this term to describe their Total War games, but this iconic strategy series fits the bill of grand strategy quite well.
+It may not be as obvious (certainly, Creative Assembly have never officially used this term to describe their Total War games) but this iconic strategy series fits the bill of 'grand strategy' quite well.
 The meat of the game takes place on the turn-based strategic layer – big sweeping maps covering large areas of land, whether it be entire continents or just one country.
 Of the Total War franchise games, only Empire: Total War has come close to matching the global nature of Paradox games, but the maps are still big, and their focused scope allows for more provincial depth and character.